When you’re trying to unblock geo-restricted content online, there are three main options to use:

 - Excellent protection and a large network of servers

 - No logs

 The so-called logs that your VPN provider could be keeping of your data have potentially awful consequences.
 Governments could force the provider to show them your data.
-Therefore, it’s always important to check whether the VPN you’re considering to use has a no logs policy.
-If that’s the case, they promise not to save your data traffic, so others won’t be able to see it either.
+Therefore, it’s always important to check whether the VPN you’re considering using has a “no logs” policy.
+If that’s the case, they promise not to save your data traffic, so they themselves and others won’t be able to access it.

 If you wish to set up a VPN connection on your device, you’ll have to download and install a VPN service.
 Sometimes you’ll have to configure your computer or mobile device in order for the VPN to work.
 Usually, this is quite a straightforward process: many providers have step-by-step installation guides that you can use even when you aren’t that skilled with computers.
 As soon as your VPN has been installed and activated, all your online data will be sent safely through the VPN tunnel.
 It won’t matter which program or browser you use, all traffic is taken care of.

 The software provided by VPN services can be quite diverse.
-While one provider might have a simple and structured app that makes for very easy use, other VPNs might choose to add more options to their software, making the client slightly cluttered and harder to use.
+While one provider might have a simple and structured app that makes for very easy use, other VPNs might choose to add more options to their software, which could make the client slightly cluttered and harder to use.
 Depending on your own wishes, you might prefer one sort of client over another.

 If you want complete protection without any limitations, we’d advise you to put aside a few dollars a month and get a premium VPN anyway.
 Compared to a proxy, a VPN will make your internet experience much safer and more anonymous.
 If you choose a cheap provider on top of that, like Surfshark, you’ll have the best deal you can get.